mvolkmann/blog/src/smalltalk/44-deploying.md

 The steps to create a double-clickable macOS app are:

-- In the Applications directory, create the directory structure `{app-name}.app/Contents/MacOS`.
+- In the `/Applications` directory, create the directory structure `{app-name}.app/Contents/MacOS`.
 - To see what is inside this directory in the Finder, right-click the {app-name}.app file and select "Show Package Contents".